 Listing 10-4: Two functions that differ only in their names and the types in their signatures

 The largest_i32 function is the one we extracted in Listing 10-3 that finds the largest i32 in a slice.
 The largest_char function finds the largest char in a slice.
-The function bodies have the exact same code, so let’s get rid of the duplication by introducing a generic type parameter in a single function.
+The function bodies have the same code, so let’s eliminate the duplication by introducing a generic type parameter in a single function.

-To parameterize the types in the new function we’re going to define, we need to name the type parameter, just like we do for the value parameters to a function.
-You can use any identifier as a type parameter name, but we’ll using T because, by convention, parameter names in Rust tend to be short, often just a letter, and Rust’s type naming convention is CamelCase.
-Short for “type”, T is the default choice of most Rust programmers.
+To parameterize the types in the new function we’ll define, we need to name the type parameter, just like we do for the value parameters to a function.
+You can use any identifier as a type parameter name.
+But we’ll use T because, by convention, parameter names in Rust are short, often just a letter, and Rust’s type naming convention is CamelCase.
+Short for “type,” T is the default choice of most Rust programmers.

 When we use a parameter in the body of the function, we have to declare the parameter name in the signature so that the compiler knows what that name means.
 Similarly, when we use a type parameter name in a function signature, we have to declare the type parameter name before we use it.
 To define the generic largest function, place type name declarations inside angle brackets (<>) between the name of the function and the parameter list, like this:

 fn largest<T>(list: &[T]) -> T {

-We read this as: the function largest is generic over some type T. This function has one parameter named list, which is a slice of values of type T. The largest function will return a value of the same type T.
+We read this definition as: the function largest is generic over some type T. This function has one parameter named list, which is a slice of values of type T. The largest function will return a value of the same type T.

-Listing 10-5 shows the combined largest function definition using the generic data type in its signature, and shows how we can call the function with either a slice of i32 values or char values.
-Note that this code won’t compile yet but we’ll fix it later in this chapter!
+Listing 10-5 shows the combined largest function definition using the generic data type in its signature.
+The listing also shows how we can call the function with either a slice of i32 values or char values.
+Note that this code won’t compile yet, but we’ll fix it later in this chapter.

 src/main.rs